joshgaber/NovaUnit/docs/lenses.md

 }
 ```

-The following assertions can be run on the Nova Filter:
+The following assertions can be run on the Nova Lens:

 * [Action Tests](actions.md#testing-actions-on-components)
 * [Field Tests](fields.md#testing-fields-on-components)